Des Sinclair: 1951 tour of Britain

 Sinclair played in 13 games of the 31 match tour scoring five tries.
 The tour took in five Test matches against international opposition, but Sinclair was not chosen for any of them, having to wait until 1955 to gain his first full cap.
-The South Africa management initially selected the four centres on a rotation basism with Sinclair playing three of the first six games.
-He played in the first game of the tour, against South-Estern Counties, scoring a try in a comfortable 31–6 victory.
+The South Africa management initially selected the four centres on a rotation basis with Sinclair playing three of the first six games.
+He played in the first game of the tour, against South-Eastern Counties, scoring a try in a comfortable 31–6 victory.
 He then missed a game before scoring another try in the win over a joint Pontypool/Newbridge team.
 On 23 October he played for the Springboks against Llanelli, before being rested for two games.
 He was back in the team for two consecutive matches beginning on 3 November, against North-Eastern Counties and then five days later facing Cambridge University.
 According to South African journalist R.K.
 Stent, in the Cambridge game, Sinclair and centre partner Dennis Fry, for the first time in the tour created a centre pairing that 'provided a consistent striking force'.
 Sinclair scored a try in the match, but picked up an injury that kept him out of the next four games.

 When Sinclair recovered he was immediately brought into the squad against the North of Scotland, but was rested for the next three games as the managers switched to the trusted Test pairing of Ryk van Schoor and Tjol Lategan.
 He was back in the team on 15 December against Swansea and again on 26 December against a Combined Services team.
 Sinclair was left out for the next three games, but then played three consecutive matches facing a Western Counties, Midland Counties and a South of Scotland team; scoring a try against Midlands.
 His final matches of the tour were both played in France, against a South-Eastern and South-Western France team.